StephanMoeller/wilson26/README.md

-# keyboard-speech-bubbles-26

-## Speech bubbles 26
+# Speech bubbles 26

+## Pictures of the keyboard

+## Specs
-Speech bubbles is a 24+2 (12 finger keys and a single thumb key on each side) keyboard.
+- Speech bubbles is a *hand wired* 24+2 (12 finger keys and a single thumb key on each side) keyboard.
 It has space for a quite big thumb key to allow for a constant natural hit on the key.

 ## Hand size with picture
 Every custom keyboard is designed with certain hand specs in mind.
 I have rather small hands and my index finger is retatively short compared to my middle finger.
 I also have pinly issues that I struggle with and then finally my inner most thumb joint cannot bend.
 Every design aspect in this board has taken these specs into account.

-## Pictures of the keyboard

 ## Typing test video
 Video of monkeytype